 South Philly Barbacoa

-Recognized by the likes of Bon Appetit and James Beard, Chef Cristina Martínez specializes in cooking authentic Mexican food like lamb consommé and tacos.
-Not your standard tacos, Martínez makes hers with freshly pressed tortilla shells and tops them with slow cooked lamb and pork barbacoa.
+Recognized by the likes of Bon Appetit and James Beard, Chef Cristina Martínez specializes in cooking Mexican food like lamb consommé and tacos.
+Not your standard tacos, Martínez makes hers with freshly pressed tortilla shells and tops them with slow-cooked lamb and pork barbacoa.

 Does this story sound familiar?
 If so, you may have seen Martínez and her cooking on David Chang’s Netflix show Ugly Delicious.
 Either way, you’re going to want to arrive early when the restaurant is open on weekend days to try the famous barbacoa before it sells out.